For a complete listing of the University of Guelph's lingo see The University of Guelph’s complete Acronym Dictionary.

 Guelph Queer Equality provides a safe space and a supportive environment for all people in the lesbian, gay, bisexual, trans, two-spirited, intersexed, queer and questioning communities and their allies.

-A restaurant on the 5th floor of the University Centre (UC) accessed via the elevators at the north end of the building that provides inexpensive food to everyone in the university community (not just graduate students).
+Formerly known as the Grad Lounge, it is a restaurant on the 5th floor of the University Centre (UC) accessed via the elevators at the north end of the building that provides inexpensive food to everyone in the university community (not just graduate students).

 The Guelph Resource Centre for Gender Empowerment and Diversity (formerly the Women’s Resource Centre) provides information and support around gender and related oppression issues within a feminist framework.